-The audit committee meets as often as it determines is appropriate to carry out its responsibilities under its charter, but not less frequently than quarterly.
-The chairman of the audit committee, in consultation with the other committee members, determines the frequency and length of the committee meetings and sets meeting agendas consistent with its charter.
-The audit committee meets separately, periodically, with management, with internal auditors or other personnel responsible for the internal audit function and with the independent auditor.
-The audit committee meet nine times during fiscal year 2022.
+The Audit Committee meets as often as it determines is appropriate to carry out its responsibilities under its charter, but not less frequently than quarterly.
+The chairman of the Audit Committee, in consultation with the other committee members, determines the frequency and length of the committee meetings and sets meeting agendas consistent with its charter.
+The Audit Committee meets separately, periodically, with management, with internal auditors or other personnel responsible for the internal audit function and with the independent auditor.
+The Audit Committee met nine times during fiscal year 2023.

-A charter of the audit committee is available in print to any stockholder who requests it and it is also available on the Company's website at www.saratogainvestmentcorp.com.
+A charter of the Audit Committee is available in print to any stockholder who requests it and it is also available on the Company's website at www.saratogainvestmentcorp.com.